OpenDSA/OpenDSA/RST/en/Glossary.rst

       improving those costs by allowing paths through :term:`vertex` 0, then the cheapest paths involving paths going through vertices 0 and 1, and so on.

+   flush
+      The the context of a :term:`buffer pool`, the process of removing the contents stored in a :term:`buffer` when that buffer is required in order to store new data.
+      If the buffer's contents have been changed since having been read in from :term:`backing storage` (this fact would normally be tracked by using a :term:`dirty bit`), then they must be copied back to the backing storage before the buffer can be reused.

    Flyweight
       A :term:`design pattern` that is meant to solve the following